 Wrong!
 That road will take you straight to Google Penaltyville.
 Too many of the same backlink anchor texts is a clear sign of manipulation, and Google is against any attempts to game the system.

 But collecting whatever anchors you can get doesn’t sound good for SEO, either.
 The correct solution must be somewhere in-between.
 How should you manage your anchor texts?

-Some webmasters try to split their anchor texts into specific amounts.
+Some webmasters are very meticulous about anchor text distribution and try to split their anchor texts into specific amounts.
 For example: 40% of all anchor texts are brand anchors, 20% are exact match anchors etc.

-There is absolutely no point in going so far.
+There is absolutely no point in taking it so far.